GuoPingPan/HorsePricing_Junior3/README.md

 # HorsePricing_Junior3

 ## Description
- <\br>The project is to deal with the Horse Prices competition in Kaggle.
+$\quad$The project is to deal with the Horse Prices competition in Kaggle.

 The competition link:
   https://www.kaggle.com/c/house-prices-advanced-regression-techniques